Renumics/sliceguard/README.md

 - [x] Improve normalization for mixed type runs e.g. embedding + one categorical or numeric variable.
 - [ ] Walthroughs for unstructured, structured and mixed data.
 Also, in depth tutorial explaining all the parameters.
 - [ ] Soft Dependencies for embedding computation as torch dependencies are large
-- [ ] Add no_browser flag to report method to only get enriched dataframe?
 - [ ] Allow for model comparisons via intersection, difference, ...
 - [ ] Robustify outlier detection algorithm.
 Probably better parameter choice.
 - [ ] Interpretable features for images, audio, text.
 E.g., dark image, quiet audio, long audio, contains common word x, ...